orcfax/docs/docs/FACT token/tokenomics.md

 [CoinGecko](https://www.coingecko.com/en/coins/orcfax) and
 [CoinMarketCap](https://coinmarketcap.com/currencies/orcfax/)

+## Token Distribution
+Following the token generation event (TGE), the Orcfax team distributed all 1,000,000,000 $FACT to a series of [ADA Handle](https://mint.handle.me/) wallets.
+Each of these adahandle wallets represents one of the allocations as mentioned in the chart below.

 ![FACT tokenomics piechart](/img/2023-08-30--FACT-tokenomics-pie-chart.jpeg)

-The following list of [ADA Handle](https://mint.handle.me/) wallets correspond to the allocations in the FACT tokenomics pie chart above.
-Using these ADA handles allows for public transparency and project accountability on when FACT tokens are moved and used.
+To further understand these allocations, each will be defined, with their purpose and use expanded on; the following list of ADA Handle wallets correspond to the allocations in the $FACT tokenomics pie chart above.
+The ability for users to monitor the use of these ADA handles, combined with the wallets’ strict parameters for use, provides a unique method of accountability which the Orcfax project hopes to foster.
+This is accomplished by ensuring a high level of transparency in the distribution and use of $FACT as any member of the Cardano community can monitor activity within these wallets.

 ![FACT ADA handle wallets](/img/2023-09-01--ADAhandle-FACT-wallets.png)

-Short descriptions of each FACT token allocation is provided below.
+As mentioned previously, each of the nine $FACT allocations has rules governing how and when their supply of $FACT can be utilized.
+The vesting schedule provided in table above clearly presents the total $FACT allocation for each ADA Handle, the cliff date, and when that supply is made available to the allocation.

 ![FACT tokenomics table](/img/2023-09-02--FACT-tokenomics-table.png)